 In seeking to naturalize consciousness, the most conservative approach consistent with settled science is to assume its physicality: there is nothing we need to add to a physicalist ontology to eventually integrate our understanding of consciousness into the scientific image.
 Mainstream science has not yet strayed from the physicalism of accepted physics, in which what fundamentally, mind-independently, and uncontroversially exists are the fields and associated particles specified by quantum theory and general relativity.
 All higher-level phenomena, including biological beings like ourselves, partake of such constituents, and of nothing else.
 There are no categorically mental particulars that participate in the natural order, near as science can tell thus far.
 Why expect anything different as science proceeds?

-One physicalist hypothesis about consciousness, panpsychism, says that conscious experience somehow inheres in, or is an aspect or property of, the most elementary constituents of matter.
-In addition to the confirmed properties of microphysical entities like electrons – their charge, spin, mass, etc. – is a phenomenal or proto-phenomenal property, call it microphenomenality, which somehow gets amalgamated to constitute one’s personal consciousness.
-The difficulty is that there’s no observational evidence to support this hypothesis, either for the existence of microphenomenality or for its assembling into something like our phenomenal experience.
+One quasi-physicalist hypothesis about consciousness, panpsychism, says that conscious experience is an aspect or property of, or is the intrinsic nature of, the most elementary constituents of matter.
+In addition to the confirmed properties of microphysical entities like quarks, their charge, spin, mass, etc., is a phenomenal or proto-phenomenal property, or nature – call it microphenomenality – which somehow gets amalgamated to constitute one’s personal consciousness.
+The difficulty is that there’s no observational evidence to support this hypothesis, either for the existence of microphenomenality as property or nature, or for its assembling into something like our phenomenal experience.
 Instead, the evidence thus far strongly suggests that consciousness only arises for mind systems like ourselves, and perhaps far simpler creatures or the AIs to come, when certain sorts of sensory-perceptual and cognitive processes are up and running.
 Progress is being made in pinning down which neural subsystems are most correlated with reports of experience – the neural correlates of consciousness – and what behavior-guiding and system-maintaining functions those correlates perform.
 Conscious experience, along with other sorts of commonsensically mental phenomena (thoughts, beliefs, desires, hopes, etc.), thus seems to be a higher-level system property, not an attribute of the microphysical components of mind systems.
 That we don’t yet understand the how and why of consciousness as a system property isn’t justification for positing microphenomenality, at least not until some observational evidence for that posit comes along.

 Another physicalist hypothesis is that consciousness emerges from a purely physical basis as a higher-level property or properties.
 Sean Carroll (2021a), an avowed physicalist, takes this line in his convincing critique of Philip Goff’s book on panpsychism, Galileo’s Error: